-The gauge in the upper left location is the fuel gauge.
-It indicates the level of fuel inside the fuel tank sent by the fuel sender.
-It is a good idea to keep the fuel tanks "topped off" when possible to reduce fuel vapors inside the tank.
-Do not run your fuel gauge to low and allow for a "safety" factor.
+The fuel gauge indicates the level of fuel inside the fuel tank sent by the fuel sender.
+It is a good idea to keep the fuel tank "topped off" when possible to reduce fuel vapors inside the tank.
+Do not run your fuel too low as this style gauge is not always accurate.
+Always allow for a "safety" factor.
+Remember that the Garmin is not set up to monitor fuel tank levels.
+The dash gauge works independently of the Garmin engine functions.